 - D.C.
 Code §16-4602.5 and D.C.
 Code §16-914(b) address who must be given notice of a custody proceeding. - Each defendant must be served with a summons and a copy of the complaint.
-At the time the complaint is filed, the clerk will issue a summons for each defendant.
-The plaintiff is responsible for effecting service. - Service is governed by SCR-Dom.Rel.
-4. - How to serve: See SCR-Dom.Rel.
-4(c).
-Service can be effected by: - o personal delivery (by any person over the age of 18 who is not a party to the action) to the defendant, or by leaving the summons and complaint at the defendant's dwelling house or usual place of abode with a person of suitable age and discretion then living there
+At the time the complaint is filed, the clerk will issue a summons for each defendant and also a notice of initial hearing.
+The plaintiff is responsible for effecting service.

-6 An IFP motion can also be filed by either party at any time during the case.
+&lt;sup>8 An IFP motion can also be filed by either party at any time during the case.
 The order is prospective; filing fees already paid will not be refunded.
-Updated November 2015